rammadhan/-SQL-Tableau-Google-Data-Analytic-Project/README.md

 ```
 ![target](https://user-images.githubusercontent.com/90141628/132947809-c91c42a3-42aa-491c-b53e-e97fb4aa18da.PNG)

-We can also look for trip distributions for each stationns.
+We can also look for trip distributions for each stationns:

 ```
 SELECT